Manson Family

-The Manson Family (known among its members as the Family) was a commune, gang, and cult led by criminal Charles Manson that was active in California in the late 1960s and early 1970s.
-The group consisted of approximately 100 followers, who lived an unconventional lifestyle and frequently used psychoactive drugs like Benzedrine (amphetamine) as well as hallucinogens such as LSD.
-Most were young women from middle-class backgrounds, many of whom were attracted by hippie culture and communal living and then radicalized by Manson's teachings.
+The Manson Family (known among its members as the Family) was a commune, gang and cult led by criminal Charles Manson that was active in California in the late 1960s and early 1970s.
+At its peak the group consisted of approximately 100 followers who lived an unconventional lifestyle, frequently using psychoactive drugs, including amphetamine and hallucinogens such as LSD.
+Most were young women from middle-class backgrounds, many of whom were attracted by hippie counterculture and communal living, and then radicalized by Manson's teachings.
+The group murdered at least nine people, and may have killed as many as twenty-four.

-Manson was born in 1934 and had been institutionalized or incarcerated for more than half of his life by the time he was released from prison in 1967.
-He began attracting acolytes in the San Francisco area.
-They gradually moved to a run-down ranch, called the Spahn Ranch in Los Angeles County.
-The ranch burned down during a Southern California wildfire in September 1970.

-According to group member Susan Atkins, the members of the Family became convinced that Manson was a manifestation of Jesus Christ and believed in his prophecies concerning an imminent, apocalyptic race war.
+Manson had been institutionalized or incarcerated for more than half of his life by the time he was released from prison in 1967.
+He began attracting acolytes in the San Francisco Bay Area.
+They gradually moved to a run-down movie ranch, called the Spahn Ranch, in Los Angeles County.
+According to group member Susan Atkins, members of the Family became convinced that Manson was a manifestation of Jesus Christ, and believed in his prophecies concerning an imminent, apocalyptic race war.

-In 1969, Family members Susan Atkins, Tex Watson, and Patricia Krenwinkel entered the home of Hollywood actress Sharon Tate and murdered her and four others.
-Linda Kasabian was also present, but did not take part.
-Members of the Manson Family also committed a number of other murders, assaults, petty crimes, theft and street vandalism.
+In 1969, Manson Family members Atkins, Charles Denton "Tex" Watson, and Patricia Krenwinkel entered the home of actress Sharon Tate and murdered her and four others.
+Linda Kasabian was also present but did not take part.
+The following night, members of the Family murdered supermarket executive Leno LaBianca and his wife Rosemary at their home in Los Angeles.
+Members also committed a number of assaults, petty crimes, theft and street vandalism, including an assassination attempt on U.S. president Gerald Ford in 1975 by Family member Lynette "Squeaky" Fromme.

-Notable members and associates
+Confirmed members and associates

-The following is a comprehensive list of all confirmed members of the Manson Family cult:
+The following is an incomplete list of individuals associated with the Manson Family: